elnigno/aula-dk-picture-download/README.md

 ## Description
 This script downloads images in albums, posts and messages from aula.dk.

-For it to work, you must first log into aula.dk with your browser.
+For it to work, you must first **log into aula.dk with your browser**.

 Accepted parameters: